 Unlike natural or dry processed coffees, washed processed coffees are called the opposite—wet processed!
 In this scenario, machines called depulpers remove the seeds from the cherries before drying them.
 However, it is not just any cherry that gets seed removal.
 These cherries must have the perfect amount of ripeness to make sure they are sweet enough, and go through a sorter for density.
 Once these depulpers remove the skin and pulp from the seeds, the seeds go into tanks full of water.
 The water ultimately washes the rest of the mucilage and fruit caked onto the seed.
 Finally, the seeds go onto beds in the sun to dry out.

 The washed method, although quick and efficient, can be considered environmentally wasteful.
 A massive amount of water goes into the tanks that remove the mucilage, and washing stations themselves generate tons of solid waste.
 These washing stations themselves take an incredible amount of infrastructure, technology, and energy that could be costly to many to operate.
 However, if the water in these tanks can be reused (typically by rebalancing. the pH level), then this processing method can work towards environmental friendliness.

-Washed processed coffees have cleaner, more crisp tasting notes than natural processed coffees.
+Washed processed coffees, like our Santa Felisa Washed Gesha, have cleaner, more crisp tasting notes than natural processed coffees.
 The body of a brewed washed coffee is lighter.
 There is typically more brightness as well, because of a cleaner acidity that balances out the sweetness of the coffee.
 They are still just as fruity as natural coffees, but the flavor notes will be easier to differentiate.

 Wet Hulled Coffees